kddnewton/sql-to-ruby/README.md

 ## Development

-After checking out the repo, run `ruby app.rb` to start the server.
-Then you can view `http://localhost:4567` in your browser.
+After checking out the repo, run `bundle install` to get the dependencies.
+Then, run `bundle exec rackup` to start the server.
+Then you can view `http://localhost:9292` in your browser.

 ## Contributing